Written By

 Prompter had to take lead role

 After an absence of some years it was nice to receive an invitation to return and review a production by the Wimborne Drama Club and to find that little has changed in the intervening period.
-One change is that Lord Olivire, yes, the great actor himself, is now a patron of the club, being a friend of one of the present members.
+One change is that Lord Olivier, yes, the great actor himself, is now a patron of the club, being a friend of one of the present members.

 The choice of production this year was Noel Coward’s Blithe Spirit, an easy going farce which is popular with amateur groups because of its amusing plot and witty dialogue.
 Wimborne tackled it pretty well, although there were rather too many prompts on the night I went, which spoiled the continuity.

-As is often the case with amateur productions, there were crises and yet the cast cam through them very well indeed.
+As is often the case with amateur productions, there were crises and yet the cast came through them very well indeed.
 Wendy Bruin, who should’ve played the part of Mrs Bradman, had to pull out at the last minute, and so it was up to Angela Johnson to fill the breach from her previous position as prompter.
 All things considered she did very well.

 The part of Ruth was taken by Jan Stevenson in what was her first big role, and a recent recruit to acting she too gave a good account of herself.
 Because of various commitments the club were unable to cast both the male parts and therefore had to “borrow” John Pemble from Broadstone Players for the role of Charles.
 He appeared to have considerable theatrical experience, a lead to the other players which was thankfully followed.